St Ninian's Chapel, Braemar

-St Ninian's Chapel in Braemar, Aberdeenshire, Scotland, is a Grade B listed Anglican chapel located in the grounds of the Mar Lodge Estate.
+St Ninian's Chapel in Braemar, Aberdeenshire, Scotland, is a Category B listed Anglican chapel located in the grounds of the Mar Lodge Estate.
 Built from 1895 to 1898 for use as a private chapel by the family of Alexander Duff, 1st Duke of Fife, owners of Mar Lodge, it has been the property of the Diocese of Aberdeen and Orkney in the Scottish Episcopal Church since 1899.
 St Ninian's Chapel is the most westerly church in the Diocese.

 History

 St Ninian's Chapel has always been closely associated with Mar Lodge and its various owners.